siddhartha-gadgil/ProvingGround/docs/index.md

 ```
 mill nlp.run
 ```
 and going to `localhost:8080` on the browser.
+To experiment with the code, you can use the `--watch` flag so the system restarts after shutting down from the browser.

 Some experiments with the HoTT interface can be done in the scratchpad below.